 For information about each of the images on this page, click the title or the image itself.
 I explain the camera settings, exposure times and telescope details for each photo.
 With proper guiding and polar alignment, you could expect similar results using the astrophotography equipment required for this type of photography.

-All of my DSLR Deep-Sky Astrophotography Images
+All Deep-Sky Astrophotography Images

 Below you will find a list of the Deep-Sky Astrophotography images I have photographed over the past 5 years.
 Looking back at some of them now, I realize just how far I have come with my capturing and processing abilities.
 The older images are not up to my current quality standards, but they show my continued dedication and passion for my craft.